aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 7.md

 ![[Pasted image 20250925091707.png]]

 Can choose which to consider as 0s and which to consider as 1s
-- Can pick combinations of 0s and 1s to provide optimum/simplest output
+- Can pick combinations of 0s and 1s to provide optimum/simplest logic function
--